The handwritten caption reads: Cook - and. Daughter -

 Note: The Cumberland County Historical Society also has a a stereograph of this image in...

 Student file of Grace Cook, a member of the Sioux Nation, who entered the school on November 30, 1882 and departed on July 6, 1885.
 The file contains a student information card and a report after leaving indicating she was a housewife in Wood, South Dakota in 1910.

 Note: Cook actually...

 Student information card of Grace Cook (here just Grace) (Crockery Face), a member of the Sioux Nation, who entered the school on October 6, 1879 and departed on June 19, 1882.

 Student information card of Grace Cook, a member of the Sioux Nation, who entered the school in October 6, 1879 and departed on July 6, 1885.

 Note: Cook was married to former student Norris Stranger Horse.

-Student file of Norris Stranger Horse.
-No entrance or departure dates are given, and no Nation is given.
-The file contains a returned student survey and a report after leaving that indicates Stranger Horse was working as a farmer in Wood, South Dakota in 1912.
+Student file of Norris Stranger Horse, a member of the Sioux Nation, who entered the school on November 30, 1882 and departed on July 6, 1888.
+The file contains a returned student survey and a report after leaving that indicates Stranger Horse was working as a farmer in Wood, South Dakota in...